-San José’s Central Market will take you within what the city is made of, hardworking friendly people.
-It is bursting in colors of all the fruits and vegetables imaginable, souvenirs, meats, sodas, and music.
+San José’s Central Market will take you within what the city is made of, hardworking, friendly people.
+It is bursting with colors of all the fruits and vegetables imaginable, souvenirs, meats, sodas, and music.
 This is exactly why so many people flock to the city.

 What about the beaches and rainforests?

 Jaco Beach is the closest beach to San José.
 Its black sand, surfside restaurants, and tall tropical palms attract San José dwellers in big numbers.

 The town itself is quite nice, and many expats who want to enjoy the beach as often as possible end up living in Jaco.

 The trade-off, however, is hotter weather.